What It Actually Costs to Send USDT on TRON in 2026

 The right rental duration depends on your send frequency and how tightly you want to time operations.
 A few practical patterns:

-- High-volume infrastructure (50+ transfers/day): A 30-day contract with a calculated Energy allocation based on expected transaction count, plus a buffer for activation fees on new recipient addresses.
+3. High-volume infrastructure (50+ transfers per day): A 30-day rental sized against expected transaction count, plus a buffer for first-transfer activation when onboarding new recipients.

-If you're automating this via script or backend service, the API supports programmatic rental orders so you can trigger delegation top-ups based on your own usage monitoring rather than managing it manually.
+If you're automating this via script or backend service, the API supports programmatic rental orders so you can trigger top-ups based on your own usage monitoring rather than managing it manually.

 The number you're actually budgeting for